wvlet/querybase/README.md

 Running a server:
 ```
 $ ./sbt
-# Start a server using port 8080
+# Start a server using port 8080, and restart the server upon the code change
-> server/run --port 8080
+> ~reStart server
 ```

 Running a UI development server: